sr99622/onvif-mcp/docs/STREAM_AUTH.md

 - Use exact redirect URIs and web origins; do not use broad wildcards.
 - Do not bypass the private CA.
 - Browser cookies and Hermes MCP tokens are independent credentials.
-- All authenticated browser users currently receive access to all four route families.
+- All authenticated browser users currently receive access to all five route families.
 Add Keycloak roles/groups and corresponding authorization policy if per-user or per-route access is required.
+- Keep the snapshot proxy bound to loopback; public snapshot access goes through the protected HTTPS location.
+HTTP must redirect to HTTPS.
+- Preserve `Cache-Control: no-store` on JPEG responses.
 - Same-host backups do not protect against host or disk loss.

 ## Final checklist